Degrees and Certifications:

 I received a Bachelors in Science (Biology) in 2009 and a Masters in Education in 2013, both from the University of Minnesota.
 Although I attended college in Minnesota, I grew up in Wisconsin, just north of Milwaukee.

 My husband and I have lived in Saint Paul since 2011, and we enjoy the city very much.
-Our daughter Esther was born on July 15, 2016, and we are enjoying our time with her!
+Our daughter Esther was born in July of 2016, and we are enjoying our time with her!
 When I'm not in the classroom over the summer, I enjoy riding my bike, going on walks, working outside in the yard, doing various house projects, going camping, and eating tasty food at the Minnesota State Fair!